19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Powers where books not produced

 166\.
-Where a person fails to produce particular books in compliance with a requirement made by the Authority under section 163, the Authority may require the person to state, to the best of his knowledge and belief —
+Where a person fails to comply with a requirement imposed by the Authority under section 163 to produce any book, the Authority may require the person to state, to the best of his knowledge and belief —

-(a) the place where the books may be found; and
+(a) the place where such book may be found; and

-(b) the person who last had possession, custody or control of the books and the place where that person may be found.
+(b) the person who last had possession, custody or control of such book and the place where that person may be found.

-### Copies or extracts of books to be admitted in evidence
+### Copies of or extracts from books to be admitted in evidence

 167\.—(1) Subject to this section, a copy of or extract from a book referred to in this Subdivision that is proved to be a true copy of the book or of the relevant part of the book is admissible in evidence as if it were the original book or the relevant part of the original book.